Stocks See Support From M&A and AI Optimism

-US stocks are trading generally higher today on fresh M&A deals and continued AI optimism after OpenAI bought $38 billion of AI computing power from Amazon.
-In M&A deals, Kimberly-Clark’s announced a $40 billion acquisition of Tylenol-maker Kenvue for stock and cash.
-Also, Eaton agreed to buy Boyd’s thermal business for $9.5 billion.
+US stocks are mixed today, with support from continued AI optimism after OpenAI bought $38 billion of AI computing power from Amazon.
+In M&A deals, Kimberly-Clark announced a $40 billion acquisition of Tylenol-maker Kenvue for stock and cash.
+Also, Eaton agreed to buy Boyd’s thermal business for $9.5 billion, a data-center related acquisition.

 In a dovish statement, Fed Governor Stephen Miran said today, “The Fed is too restrictive, neutral is quite a ways below where current policy is.”
 He added, “Given my rather more sanguine outlook on inflation than some of the other members of the committee, I don’t see a reason for keeping policy as restrictive.”
 Mr. Miran recently took a leave of absence from the White House Council of Economic Advisers to take a temporary job as a Governor at the Fed.